nameserver-systems/pdns-distribute/docs/index.md

     - contains zone information
 - Nx secondary (public authoritative nameserver)
     - serves zone data
-- Nx consul (service discovery)
-    - used for discovering active healthy secondaries
-    - healthchecks
-        - every microservice pings consul in a configurable interval
-        - after three times interval without a ping from a microservice, this service will be unhealthy
-        - after ten times interval without a ping the service will be deregistered
-        - if the systemload is greater than 10 the service will be in a warn state
 - Nx nats (message broker)
     - complete communication between microservices will use handled by broker

 ### Security

 Sensitive data for dnssec signing is kept only on the primary server.
 The signed zone data - without the secret keys - will be transferred to every secondary server.
-All microservices will connect to consul and nats, they are responsible for secure access to the infrastructure and encryption of server to server connections.
+All microservices will connect to nats for secure access to the infrastructure and encryption of server to server connections.
 This has the advantage of not having to care about certificates for each microservice.